kwesiRutledge/slider-benchmarks/README.md

 Python or Julia package (I've never created either of those before!) if you are interested in making them an official package, then create an issue!

+A partial list of Python requirements is listed in `extras/python-requirements.txt` and thus can be installed using pip's requirements flag.